 Being in a relationship with a narcissist can be emotionally and mentally taxing.
 This means you must set clear boundaries around what behavior you will and will not accept.
 You may need to disengage from a conversation when your partner is disrespectful.

-You should not give your partner compliments just to feed their ego, but you can maintain harmony by giving praise where praise is due.
+You should not compliment your partner just to feed their ego, but you can maintain harmony by giving praise where it is due.
 Acknowledging their good ideas, thanking them when they do something kind, or complimenting their good qualities can reinforce good behavior and keep them content.

 5. Be prepared to leave if needed